acmattson3/handwriting-data/README.md

 ## Creating Data (complete)
 The data gathering portion involves a basic OpenCV drawing program used to collect pixel data of a user's pen strokes as they write.
+To use it, launch main.py using ```python3 main.py```.

 The program begins by asking for the user's name.
 It then asks the user how they want to use the program (prompt-mode for generating JSON data, and non-prompt-mode for generating SVG's or GCODE).
 Then, the interactive writing program launches.
 In prompt mode, the text window provides the user with a prompt.
 The user writes this prompt using a digital tablet (such as a [Gaomon Tablet](https://gaomon.net/)), writing within the drawing window.
 The program logs the writing, recording each pen stroke in the form of a JSON file.
 This is how the handwriting data is created.
 In non-prompt mode, the user can draw freely in a window of their chosen size and save that data as an SVG or GCODE file.